plone/training/mastering-plone/volto_components_sponsors.rst

       Create a React component for content fetched from the backend

-  Solve the same tasks in classic frontend: :doc:`viewlets_advanced_classic`
+  Solve the same tasks in Plone Classic: :doc:`viewlets_advanced_classic`

 .. sidebar:: Get the code! (:doc:`More info <code>`)